 Hillary Lamb: You seem as though you’ve had a great number of insights from actually walking in the shoes of mostly women in the past.
 So the research has found that men need to be involved in gender issues if we’re going to accelerate the pace of change and as you said, give women the opportunity to take on promotional opportunities and more leadership opportunities.

-So you’re a leader and an influencer within your organization, and no doubt within your industry and profession as well.
+So you’re a leader and an influencer within your organisation and, no doubt, within your industry and profession as well.
 So what do you think you’ll do with those new insights that will benefit women and of course, men?

 So I know when I talk to law firms that we work with, our external law firms, I often talk about it with them and ask them what they’re doing.
 And it’s about taking the opportunities you have to share your views on that.
 And, um, what I’ve found interesting is that the more people see it working for Lion and they see the positive response happening to us by putting in place policies that help support men and women going on and coming back from parental leave, the more it sets the standard.
 And the more that a standard is set, that becomes a competitive advantage for recruiting key talent, hopefully that forces more organisations to follow suit and it becomes a cultural norm.